 How to Use

-- Fill the bottom of one of the glass tubes with herb, tap the end to create a small space between the herb and the opening, and then stick it in the herb chamber.
+- Place the bottom end of one of the glass tubes into your herb, tap the end to create a small space between the herb and the opening, and then place the tube into the herb chamber.

 - Hold down the menu button and the up button simultaneously to turn on the device.

 Cleaning and Maintenance

-The Solo 2 is one of the lowest maintenance vaporizers I’ve ever used.
-The battery itself never really needs cleaning.
-Only the glass tubes do, and taking care of them is easy.
-You can use the included cleaning tool to scrape out any herb residue from inside the glass tube.
-That’s usually all you need to do, but if you want to be more thorough, then you can just soak them in isopropyl alcohol for a few minutes and then rinse them out with hot water.
+The Solo 2 is one of the lowest maintenance vaporizers you will ever use.
+Only the glass tubes need to be cleaned do and doing so is easy.
+The included cleaning tool is used to scrape out any herb residue from inside the glass tube.
+That’s usually all you need to do, but if you want to be more thorough, then you can soak them in isopropyl alcohol for a few minutes and then rinse them out with hot water.
 The oven occasionally needs cleaning as well, and you can do so by using an iso dipped cotton swab while holding the Solo 2 upside down.

-Vaping Tip: If you leave the herb residue in the glass tube for too long, it gets sticky and harder to clean.
-Avoid this by carefully cleaning the residue after a session while the tube is still a little warm and the residue is still loose.
+Tip: Don’t leave the herb residue in the glass tube for too long because it will dry out, get sticky and make cleaning more difficult.
+Instead, clean the mouthpieces after each session while the mouthpiece is still a little warm and the residue is still loose.

 Performance and Vapor Quality